Component Properties

 5. Expose default nested instances or preferred values where relevant

-6. Add notes into the component docs if it assist the user
+6. Add notes to the component docs if they assist the user

 Hierarchy